chrisweb/chris.lu/README_WIP.md

 export default nextConfig
 ```

-the CSP rule `default-src 'self'` we have defined for now is very simple and very restrictive, it will block every request for files not hosted on the same domain as our main page itself
+the CSP rule `default-src 'self'` that we have defined for now is very simple and very restrictive, it will block every request for files not hosted on the same domain as our main page itself

 Note: as you might have noticed, I used **Content-Security-Policy-Report-Only** instead of just **Content-Security-Policy**, this is because for now I don't want to enforce any rules, I just want to test the rules, later when I have verified that the rules are correct, I will switch to **Content-Security-Policy** to enforce them

-Warning: as this is a configuration change, don't forget to stop and re-start the dev server after saving the config file, actually you will see the following message in your terminal as a reminder to do so:

-> Found a change in next.config.mjs.
-Restart the server to see the changes in effect.

-so lets stop and start our development server again and then visit the URL of our project in the browser

-after restarting the dev server, if you look at **network tab in the developer tools** of your browser, you will see that in the "localhost" page response there is our new header:
+now if you look at **network tab in the developer tools** of your browser, you will see that in the "localhost" page response there is our new header:

 ![vscode notification typescript version](./documentation/assets/images/content_security_policy_http_response_headers.png)